saikiranmadimi/intro2/python/format.md

 4. Write the python script, madlibs.py, which reads from **text file** from `jungle.txt`, prompts the user for appropriate input, then generates the file `new_jungle.txt` containing the user's input substituted appropriately into `jungle.txt`.

 5. Write a second script to process `newspaper.txt`.
-You are allowed to modify the keys in `newspaper.txt` for your convenience.
+You are allowed to modify the values inside the `{}` in `newspaper.txt` for your convenience.

 ## jungle.txt
 ```